kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 JSX allows JavaScript __expressions__ for props, including `children`, if you wrap them in curly braces (`{}`).
 It does not, however, allow JavaScript statements.
 I remember being confused about this when I was starting out because I was trying to look at JSX as if it were a templating language.

-Looking instead at how Babel places the expressions in the resulting `React.createElement()` _word-for-word_, with no interpreting whatsoever, clarifies why everything between curly braces needs to make sense as something to assign to a prop.
+Looking instead at how Babel places the expressions in the resulting `React.createElement()` _word-for-word_, with no interpreting whatsoever, clarifies why everything between curly braces needs to make sense as something to assign to an object property, in order to get valid JavaScript.

 ```jsx
 // Input: